 To increase the chance that your payment arrives on time, the EFTPS advises scheduling your payment no later than 8:00 PM the evening before your due date.

 Now you know the answer to the question: What is FUTA?
-You also now understand that paying the FUTA tax is one of the requirements of being an employer.
+You also now understand that paying the federal unemployment tax is one of the requirements of being an employer.

-However, handling payroll responsibilities may not be one of your favorite aspects of running your business.
+However, handling payroll responsibilities and financing may not be one of your favorite aspects of running your business.
 You’re not alone.
-Many other business owners have chosen to use experienced experts to take care of such matters.
+Many other business owners have chosen to use experienced experts like Your FundingTree to take care of such matters.

-If you would prefer to concentrate on other areas of business while leaving matters related to the Federal Unemployment Tax Act to someone else, consider us.
-Contact us today and discover how more enjoyable it is running your company when there’s someone else taking care of your FUTA taxes.
+If you want to focus on other areas of running a business and leave matters related to the Federal Unemployment Tax Act to someone else, consider us.
+Contact us today and discover how more enjoyable it is running your company when there’s someone else taking care of calculating your federal unemployment tax rate.